jordydavelaar/raptor/README.md

-# RAPTOR++
+# RAPTOR

-This is the developer branch of RAPTOR.
+This is the public version of RAPTOR.

 Main developers; Thomas Bronzwaer, Jordy Davelaar